 The best tea for meditation is brewed from Camellia sinensis leaves, such as black, oolong, or green tea.
 Tisanes or herbal teas do not have the same chemical properties.

 While making tea, listen to the tea kettle and the sound.
-Watch the tea leaves soak in hot water and slowly unfurl.
+Watch the tea leaves soak in the hot water and slowly unfurl.
 While pouring the tea, smell its fragrance.
 Enjoy the aroma of the tea, which often induces a calm feeling.

 This meditation session is not sitting in a specific position and thinking about nothing.
+Any comfortable position will do, although if you prefer the traditional lotus position, that's fine too.

 - Serve yourself your tea.
 It's this practice of self-care that signals to your brain that you are essential and you are worthy of this tea serving.